Martin Shkreli

 Pharma CEO Martin Shkreli Arrested on Charges of Securities Fraud

-Shkreli left the prestigious Hunter high school in New York when he was 16 years old.
+Shkreli left the prestigious Hunter High School in New York when he was 16 years old.

 Jim Cramer, host of CNBC's "Mad Money," founded Cramer, Berkowitz & Co., where he worked as an intern (Cramer had left his namesake hedge fund by then).
 Shkreli's first legal run-in occurred in the year 2000.
 He advised Cramer's fund to sell a biotechnology stock short, according to a Bloomberg interview.
 The stock did indeed decline, and Cramer's fund made money.
-The SEC looked into Shkreli for the strategic wager, but ultimately found him innocent.
+The SEC looked into Shkreli for the strategic wager but ultimately found him innocent.

 He graduated from Baruch College in New York in 2004 with a degree in business, and he later worked for UBS and Intrepid Capital Management.